Best Health Insurance Options for Pregnant Women

 • Labor and delivery

-• Anesthesia (Side-Note make sure your insurance company covers anesthesia in-network.
-Many anesthesiologists will not tell you they are out of network until you get the bill resulting in huge out of pocket costs.
+• Anesthesia (Make sure your insurance company covers anesthesia in-network.
+Many anesthesiologists will not tell you they are out of network until you get the bill resulting in huge out-of-pocket costs).

 • Postpartum care, including lactation support and newborn screenings